bookofproofs/bookofproofs.github.io/_sources/history/20th-century/tucker-albert.md

 **Albert Tucker**  was a Canadian mathematician who worked in topology, game theory and non-linear programming.

 ### Mathematical Profile (Excerpt):
-* His father, William B Tucker, had some mathematical training but it was his role as a Methodist minister which led to the many moves.
-* Albert's mother was Florence M Huff.
 * Although the Principal of his High School had suggested that he aim at becoming an actuary, in fact Tucker thought at this stage that he would become a schoolteacher of mathematics.
 * The chairman of physics was very impressed with Tucker's report and asked him to change from a joint mathematics-physics degree to a single subject physics degree.
 * The chairman of mathematics, Alfred Tennyson DeLury, agreed that he should change to a single subject degree but, of course, thought Tucker should choose mathematics.